 Grow some of your own vegetables

-These are easy to grow vegetables that have multiple yields and will save money on your grocery bill.
-Seeds are cheaper to buy, easier to store, and can be super easy to grow – even for beginners!
-Plus it’s a great activity to do with the kids that’s outdoors (and won’t cost a fortune)!
+Vegetable seeds are cheap to buy, easy to store, and can be super easy to grow – even for beginners!
+Plus it’s a great activity to do with the kids.

 - Snow peas